overtone/overtone/docs/metadata.md

 for how the meta-data works, and then look here for details.
 Let us know if you run into any problems.

+The ugen metadata can be found in the overtone.sc.ugen.* namespaces.

 ## Intializing the base specs.

 First all specs are loaded, and any spec that derives from another using the